QubesOS/qubes-doc/troubleshooting/install-nvidia-driver.md

    * Exit out of the chroot environment (`exit` or CTRL-D)
 6. Reboot

 *Note* If the kernel parameters do *not* include `quiet` and `rhgb`, the kernel messages can easily obscure the LUKS passphrase prompt.
 Additionally, each character entered will cause the LUKS passphrase prompt to repeat onto next line.
 Both of these are cosmetic.
-The trade-off between kernel messages and the easy-to-spot LUKS passphrase prompt is left as excercise to the user.
+The trade-off between kernel messages and the easy-to-spot LUKS passphrase prompt is left as exercise to the user.

 ## Gather initial `dmesg` output
 If all is well, the newly-installed Qubes OS instance should allow for user root to log in.